garyluoex/gary_ml_ops_data_engineer_hw/pipeline/README.md

 1. merge multiple records together base on what is missing
 2. fill records with previously known value
-3. reduce time granularity and take median value group
+3. reduce time granularity and take median value group 4 could also consider dropping these rows with no interpolation, but would lose data vs. slightly more inaccurate data than interpolated data